unixpickle/whichlang/README.md

 }
 ```

 The goal of `whichlang` is to teach a program to do the same.
-By showing a Machine Learning algorithm a ton of code, it can *learn* to identify programming languages itself.
+By showing a Machine Learning algorithm a ton of code, you can teach it *learn* to identify programming languages itself.

 # Usage